Last Updated on November 19, 2022 by maximosecrets

 - For creating an asset assembly and/or spare parts of the asset

-- For creating part of a location hierarchy – models
+- For creating part of a A physical place where assets exist and where work can be performed. hierarchy – models

 - For creating the set of items that make up a kit item